RandyKLe/YummyNoodleBar/4/README.md

 }
 ```

-TODO, discuss implementation a little. nothing special about these particularly. mention use of post variables maybe.

 ## Update the Configuration

 You have made the Basket available, Controllers are correctly populating the Model, and you have written View Thymeleaf templates; next, you need to set up Spring MVC to provide all the necessary configuration for these new components.